johncpolitte/NBA_Data_Analysis/README.md

 ## Future Work for Project
 The next step in this project includes organizing and cleaning up the coding portion of my project.
 Right now it would be very difficult for someone else to reproduce this study because most of the coding was done using Jupyter Notebook.
-I need to create more pythonic functions that would make the study easier to reexecute or add data to.
+I need to create more pythonic functions that would make the study easier to reexecute and add data to the study.
 As of now I only have two functions that are in .py files.

 After cleaning up the coding aspect of the project, I would scrape more data from Basketball Reference to look into the changes in statistics over a much larger peroiod of time.
 I could go as far back as the early 1970's to see how much the NBA has changed over its existence.

-Use pergame stats instead of season totals in order to account for lockout seasons.
+Use per-game stats instead of season totals in order to account for lockout seasons.

 Due to time constraintes I was unable to perform all of the statistical tests I wanted to do.
 I also was unable to plot the various distributions of the samples I took.

-Lastly I would pull more safisticated data from sources like Second Spectrum and use their statistics to compare the various eras in the NBA.
+Lastly I would pull more safisticated data from sources like Second Spectrum, and ESPN (PER, real plus minus), so I could use their statistics to compare the various eras in the NBA.
+I also could look into creating my own statistics